Aleman778/First-Compiler/README.md

 ![Squirrel](https://github.com/Aleman778/sqrrl-lang/blob/master/logo.png)
-# Squirrel Programming Language
+# Sqrrl Programming Language
-Let's make a compiler in Rust called Squirrel.
+Let's make a compiler in Rust called Sqrrl.
 This is my project in the course Compiler construction and formal languages (D7050E) at Luleå University of Technology.

 ## The plan (based on the course contents)